“He doesn’t do cocaine in our movie.”

 For one thing, those are the only two times cocaine is mentioned in the entire book.
 Holmes doesn’t get the jitters, doesn’t rush around looking for a fix, doesn’t mention the drug at all.
 Neither does anyone else.
 The cocaine has nothing to do with the actual tale.

-Beyond that, that one moment is the only time Holmes actually uses cocaine in the 60 stories and novels written by Sir Arthur Conan Doyle.
+Beyond that, that one moment is the only time the detective actually uses cocaine in the 60 Holmes stories and novels written by Sir Arthur Conan Doyle.
 The drug is mentioned only five more times in all of those 60 stories.

 - In the very next Holmes tale, A Scandal in Bohemia (1891), Watson has married and moved out of their bachelor flat, but “Holmes, who loathed every form of society with his whole Bohemian soul, remained in our lodgings in Baker Street, buried among his old books, and alternating from week to week between cocaine and ambition, the drowsiness of the drug, and the fierce energy of his own keen nature.”